HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 WebSocket security poses several challenges specific to the channel.
 When implementing websockets for notifications, please keep in mind the following list of some areas of concern:

-* Authentication of WebSockets is not generically interoperable with JWT or other 'Authentication header' protocols - WS and WSS do NOT allow for the required headers.
+* Authentication of WebSockets is not generically interoperable with JWT or other 'Authentication header' protocols - the [JavaScript WebSocket API](https://html.spec.whatwg.org/multipage/web-sockets.html#network) does not include the ability to include them.
 * Given client limitations on concurrent WebSocket connections (commonly 6), it is recommended that a single connection be able to authenticate to multiple Subscription resources.
 * Unlike HTTP/S requests, WebSockets can be long-lived.
 Because of this, the case of revoking access of an active connection must be considered.